TejaswaSMehra/simulated-annealing-VLSI-design/README.md

 Feel free to contribute by forking the repository and submitting pull requests.
 For any issues or feature requests, please open an issue in the GitHub repository.

 ```

-This version of the README provides a brief overview of the two simulated annealing implementations while maintaining clarity and structure.
-Let me know if you'd like any further adjustments!